efvincent/efv.AdventOfCode.2019.Haskell/readme.md

             Nothing -> Nothing
 ```

+## Day 07 Part 2
+Missed several days of not taking.
+I'll catch up soon...
+Day 07 part 2 was tough - I made it tougher than it had to be - dumb mistake, not reading carefully enough.
+Oh well lesson learned.
+More notes soon...

 ## References
 * [Stack](https://docs.haskellstack.org/en/stable/GUIDE) - build system & all around `nvm` like capabilities ... read the docs to get the whole picture.